1712n/dn-institute/content/attacks/posts/2021-05-19-PancakeBunny.md

 ## Summary

 On May 19, 2021 PancakeBunny, a yield farming aggregator built on Binance Smart Chain decentralized finance (DeFi) protocol, suffered a flash loan attack.
-According to [the SlowMist report they shared after investigating the incident](https://slowmist.medium.com/slowmist-pancakebunny-hack-analysis-4a708e284693) the attacker "first borrows a huge amount of WBNB tokens from the multiple liqudity pools of PancakeSwap and borrows a huge amount of WBNB tokens from the Fortube project".
-These assets were then used to manipulate the price of BUNNY/BNB and USDT/BNB.
+According to [the SlowMist report they shared after investigating the incident](https://slowmist.medium.com/slowmist-pancakebunny-hack-analysis-4a708e284693) the attacker "borrows a huge amount of WBNB tokens from the multiple liqudity pools of PancakeSwap and borrows a huge amount of WBNB tokens from the Fortube project".
+These assets were used to manipulate the price of BUNNY/BNB and USDT/BNB.

-[Cofounder of Halborn Rob Behnke commenting the attack](https://www.halborn.com/blog/post/explained-the-pancakebunny-protocol-hack-may-2021) describes the main steps of this manipulating:

-"1.
-Mint liquidity provider (LP) tokens by depositing a pair of tokens (i.e. BNB and USDT)

-2. Modify the exchange rate by swapping a large number of one token for another (i.e. WBNB for USDT) on a pool

-3. Exchange LP tokens for share of invested tokens, taking advantage of unbalanced value".

-Behnke then continues: "when extracting value or exchanging BUNNY for BNB, the attacker received more tokens than they "should" have.
-As a result, after paying off the flash loan, the attacker had 114,631 WBNB left over, which is the profit from the attack".
+[Cofounder of Halborn Rob Behnke describes the main steps of this manipulating](https://www.halborn.com/blog/post/explained-the-pancakebunny-protocol-hack-may-2021) as follows: minting LP tokens as a result of depositing a pair of tokens; swapping a large amount of one token of this pair for another to modify an exchange rate; finally, exchanging LP tokens for share of the invested pair, exploiting modified prices.
+This double price manipulation allowed the hacker to get profit, Rob Behnke's quote: "exchanging BUNNY for BNB the attacker received more tokens than they "should" have.
+As a result, after paying off the flash loan, the attacker had 114,631 WBNB left over".

 Another part of the attacker's profit (mentioned in Timeline section on 11:59 PM) was the remainder of BUNNY tokens he acquired according to the BunnyMinterV2 contract.